joeldbaptista/eel/README.md

 10. `squares.eel` -- example of a simple sum using arrays
 11. `sum.eel` -- example of a simple for loop
 12. `z.eel` -- example of Mandelbrot numbers
+13. `bools.eel` -- example of short-circuit boolean operators
+14. `break.eel` -- example of how `break` works
+15. `const.eel` -- example of `const` works (will issue an error on purpose)
+16. `continue.eel` -- example of how `continue` works
+17. `lambda_scope.eel` -- example of how scopes behave with lambdas (will issue an error on purpose)
+18. `pfix.eel` -- example how prefix/postfix operator works
+19. `redeclaration.eel` -- example of redeclaration error (will issue an error on purpose)
+20. `switch.eel` -- example of switch works in `eel`
+21. `undeclared.eel` -- example of undeclared variable error (will issue an error on purpose)

 To run an example, do: